 JJ Young Rosehip Mud Sheet Mask

-As a last step in pore care, the JJ Young Rosehip Mud Sheet Mask is formulated with natural mud from South Korea and adheres tightly to skin to reinforce firmness.
-While skin is tightened, the rosehip oil in the mask drives vitamins deep into pores to moisturize and revitalize the beauty that’s inside you waiting to come out.
-After just 40 minutes, easily peel off the mud mask to reveal lifted, beautiful skin.
+As a crucial step in pore care, the JJ Young Rosehip Mud Sheet Mask is another must.
+Formulated with natural mud from South Korea, this mask adheres tightly to skin to reinforce firmness.
+While doing so, the rosehip oil in the mask seeps vitamins deep into pores to moisturize condition the skin.
+You can place the mask on your skin for 20 minutes, but JJ Young suggests a full 40 minutes to let the mask have it’s full effect.

 Dr. Botanicals Moroccan Rose Superfood Facial Oil

-Steeped in the belief that oils and plant extracts make a genuine difference in the skin, Dr. Botanicals Moroccan Rose Superfood Facial Oil is made to protect and rejuvenate skin.
-Three main ingredients, Vitamin C, Vitamin A and Almond Oil, work in conjunction to stimulate collagen production, even skin tone and deeply nourish for brighter, fresher looking skin.
+With the belief that oils and plant extracts make a genuine difference in the skin, Dr. Botanicals Moroccan Rose Superfood Facial Oil is made to protect and rejuvenate skin.
+Three main ingredients, Vitamin C, Vitamin A and Almond Oil, work together to stimulate collagen production, even skin tone and deeply nourish for brighter, fresher looking skin.

-Adding rosehip oil to your routine doesn’t have to be a tedious task or something that cramps your schedule, it’s actually something you can easily be incorporated into your routine.
-Whether you’re using the wipes, taking a few minutes to apply the facial oil or letting a mask harden while enjoying your favorite show on Netflix, giving your skin the nourishment it needs is as easy as switching up the products in your bathroom.
+Adding rosehip oil to your routine doesn’t have to cramp you routine.
+It’s actually something you can easily be incorporated into your routine.
+Whether you’re using the wipes, taking a few minutes to apply the facial oil, or letting the mask harden while enjoying your favorite show on Netflix, giving your skin the nourishment it needs is as easy as finding a new show to binge.

 Jenni, a University of Arizona graduate, had her first fiction novel, Sentenced to Life, published in 2015 and is currently working on her second novel.
 When she’s not writing, you can find her exploring New York City, doing a DIY project in her apartment, or re-watching her favorite rom-com, When Harry Met Sally.